influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.4/services/index.md

 ## Usage Instructions

-View usage instructions for each service input by running `telegraf -usage <service-input-name>`.
+View usage instructions for each service input by running `telegraf --usage <service-input-name>`.